 With that in mind, we recommend choosing the fireworks over Fantasmic.
 For more Fantasmic advice, check out our Fantasmic Tips & Tricks post.

-Disney Movie Magic – In a surprise move starting Summer 2017, Walt Disney World has introduced a new projection show on Grauman’s Chinese Theater (Great Movie Ride), which lasts 10 minutes and occurs 30 minutes before “Star Wars: A Galactic Spectacular.”
+Disney Movie Magic – In a surprise move starting Summer 2017, Walt Disney World has introduced a new projection show on Grauman’s Chinese Theater, which lasts 10 minutes and occurs 30 minutes before “Star Wars: A Galactic Spectacular.”
 Disney Movie Magic includes many Disney live-action movies, including Beauty and the Beast, Pirates of the Caribbean, Indiana Jones, Jungle Book, and Tron!

 Star Wars: A Galactic Spectacular – The new Star Wars fireworks show debuted last summer, and it’s different than its predecessor.
 There’s less pyro, but more projections and other effects.
 Not necessarily better or worse, but (like we said) different.
 We really enjoyed both, and highly recommend seeing the new show.
 Note that unlike Symphony in the Stars (the previous show), the experience is not nearly as good from outside of the park.